apache/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XDELETE http://ip:port/mappings/address/{mappingSource}/targets/{destinationAddress}
 ```

-Remove an address mapping from the [Recipients rewrite table](/server/config-recipientrewritetable.html)
+ - Remove an address mapping from the [Recipients rewrite table](/server/config-recipientrewritetable.html)
-Mapping source is the value of {mappingSource}
+ - Mapping source is the value of `mappingSource`
-Mapping destination is the value of {destinationAddress}
+ - Mapping destination is the value of `destinationAddress`
-Type of mapping destination is Address
+ - Type of mapping destination is Address

 Response codes: